 The whole atmosphere was unbelievable, and you could sense the crowd asking themselves: How would we feel if that happened to us?”
 There was a stunned silence.
 “Bob was all right till he looked at the other guys, who were crying.
 I said to him: “For goodness’ sake, what are you doing here?
 Throw the bat at the ball and get out.’
 He played at the first couple of balls and didn’t know where they were.

 Then he hit a six and the crowd went wild.
-When we came back at the end of the innings they were jumping up and down cheering.”
+When we came back at the end of the innings, they were jumping up and down cheering.”
 Typically, Sutcliffe down-played his own role in the proceedings.
-He hit 80, in a superb attacking inning and shared the world record for most runs in an over, 25.
-Which was only beaten by another New Zealander Craig McMillan when he scored 26.
+He hit 80, in a superb attacking inning, and shared the world record for most runs in an over, 25.
+He was only beaten by another New Zealander Craig McMillan when he scored 26.

-He toured England three times in 1949, 1958 and 1965, the last occasion when coming out of retirement.
-He toured India and Pakistan and South Africa playing a total of 42 Tests in which he scored 2,727 runs at an average of 40.10 including five hundred and 15 fifties with career-best of 230.
-In his first-class career, he totaled 17,447 runs at 47.41 including 44 hundred and 83 fifties and took 86 wickets as a part-time bowler with the best of five for 19.
+He toured England three times in 1949, 1958, and 1965, the last occasion when coming out of retirement.
+He toured India and Pakistan and South Africa, playing a total of 42 Tests in which he scored 2,727 runs at an average of 40.10 including five hundred and 15 fifties with a career-best of 230.
+In his first-class career, he totaled 17,447 runs at 47.41 including 44 hundred and 83 fifties, and took 86 wickets as a part-time bowler with the best of five for 19.